 Can Your Spouse Legally Withhold Money During a Divorce?

-Many spouses wonder: “Can my husband legally stop giving me money while we’re getting divorced?”
+Many spouses wonder: “Can my spouse legally stop giving me money while we’re getting divorced?”
 Unfortunately, the answer is complicated.

 In Minnesota, the general rule is that neither spouse can damage the financial status quo once a divorce is filed until the divorce is finalized.
 This means actions like closing joint bank accounts or canceling a spouse’s credit cards are prohibited.